People can travel using different types of transport. There are some unusual ones.

 There are large numbers of keen sled dog racers in parts of Canada and Alaska.
 There are short speed races, as well as races that can last several days, and there is big prize money for top events.
 One such race is the John Beargrease Marathon, named after the man who used a dog sled to deliver the mail over a century ago.
 Today, competitors in the race carry a letter on their sleds in his memory.

 Choose true or false:

-1. In the freezing winter months, much of Canada is covered with snow.
+1. In the winter months, much of Canada is covered with flowers.

 Virginia Evans, Neil O'Sullivan.
 Around the English-speaking world, Newbury: Express Publishing, p.14.